 If you’re looking for something even more challenging, the 14 mile Big Loop combines the South Rim, North Rim and an out-and-back on the Windmill Trail.

-To reach the mountain biking trailhead from Springdale, head west to Rockville.
+To reach the Gooseberry Mesa mountain biking trailhead from Springdale, head west to Rockville.
 In Rockville, turn right heading south on Bridge Road (small sign on small road).
 About 0.25 miles after crossing the Virgin River, turn right heading west on Grafton Road.
 At 1.5 miles, keep left at the fork in the road and head up the mesa.
 Continue to a total of 6.2 miles to the top of the mesa.
 At this point, there will be a dirt road to the right passing through a fence.
 Turn right here.
 After another 3.6 miles, take the left fork.
 Now ignore any smaller branching roads.
-At 1.1 miles later, youll cross a cattle guard.
-Park there.
+At 1.1 miles later, you’ll cross a cattle guard.
+Look for the White Trailhead parking area.
 The trail begins along the fence on the left side of the road.

-Overall, Gooseberry Mesa Trails is the 8th most popular mountain bike trail of all 74 mountain biking rides in Utah.
+Overall, Gooseberry Mesa is the 6th most popular mountain bike trail of all 73 mountain biking rides in Utah.